Green's late layup sends No. 1 Auburn past Georgia 74-72

 Auburn led 42-30 at halftime before Georgia recovered with 11 unanswered points early in the second half.
 Two free throws by Jabri Abdur-Rahim gave the Bulldogs their first lead at 58-56.

 Kario Oquendo led Georgia with 25 points, including six in an 11-0 run early in the second half that trimmed Auburn’s lead to 48-47.
-Jaxon Etter’s 3-pointer capped the burst, and Auburn coach Bruce Pearl called a timeout.
+Etter’s 3-pointer capped the burst, and Pearl called a timeout.

 Johnson sank a short jumper following the timeout to end the Georgia streak.